 Must you stay on campus?

-The short answer is no. However, first year students usually stay on campus and rent out after their first year.
-It is rather easy to find a private accomodation in the UK for students.
+The short answer is no. However, first-year students usually stay on campus and rent out after their first year.
+It is rather easy to find private accommodation in the UK for students.

 Curious as to what academically awaits you in the UK?
 Do not hesitate to ask us!